 Extraction using supercritical carbon dioxide is a highly selective process.
 It only extracts the caffeine compound and leaves the other flavour precursors (such as carbohydrates and peptides) in the bean.
 However, there are two disadvantages to using this decaffeination method; firstly, precise processing parameters need to be specified and secondly, the process is very capital intensive meaning that this process is only commercially viable if the plant makes over 3000 tons of decaffeinated coffee a year.

 What happens to the caffeine that is extracted?

 Caffeine obtained from the decaffeination is mainly used by pharmaceutical, cola-type soft drinks and cosmetic industries (it is a common ingredient in cellulite creams), and, more recently, in energy drinks.
-Although decaf coffee amounts to around 10% of the global coffee market (in 2012), the need for caffeine by these industries is much bigger than is produced, hence caffeine is prepared in the lab (the first reported synthesis was back in 1895).
+Although decaf coffee amounts to around 10% of the global coffee market (in 2012), the need for caffeine by these industries is much greater than the amount of caffeine being produced, hence caffeine is prepared in the lab (the first reported synthesis was back in 1895).
 Following on from the discussion in week 1, it is interesting that ‘natural’ caffeine (mainly from coffee beans) is generally assumed to be healthier than energiser drinks (or beauty products) containing ‘synthetic’ caffeine.

-You may also like to read about another process that can be used to remove caffeine from coffee beans, the so-called Swiss water method (see below).
+You may also like to read about another process that can be used to remove caffeine from coffee beans, the so-called Swiss water method (see the downloads section below).

 © University of York